Hip Dysplasia in Dogs: What Should Every Owner Know?

+If your dog has been diagnosed with hip dysplasia - or you're worried they might have it, this article may help!
 Hip dysplasia is one of the most common orthopaedic problems in dogs, and it can be heartbreaking to watch your best friend struggle.

-The good news?
-With the right care, many dogs with hip dysplasia can still enjoy a full, happy life.
 This vet-approved guide will walk you through what you need to know, from early signs to treatment options.

 What is hip dysplasia in dogs?

-In short: it’s a mechanical problem that becomes a degenerative one.
+In short, it’s a mechanical problem that becomes a degenerative one.
 And while medicines can help ease the resulting pain, they don't nourish or protect the joint itself.
 Supporting joint health early can help slow the cycle of damage.

 • Bunny-hopping gait (where both back legs move together)